 That’s really hard to confront.
 I buried my head in the sand rather than confront that possibility when I first heard about ME/CFS three decades ago.

-It’s true that some of you – hopefully most – will slowly work your way out of this.
+It’s true that many of you will slowly work your way out of this.
 For a probably small percentage of patients, though – but not a small number of people – the situation may become permanent.

 Careers will disappear.
 Friends will drop away.
 Marriages will come under strain.
 Finances will be problematic, and on top of that you’ll feel crappy or worse most of the time.